alevchuk/minibank/btrfs/README.md

-# Latest BTRFS on Raspberry Pi
+# Latest release of BTRFS on Raspberry Pi

 ## Step 1: Upgrade Kernel and Firmware